joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 "None."

 "Right.
-How hard is it send 3kb over an internet connection?
+How hard is it to send 3kb over an internet connection?
 How many servers will you need to handle the 5,000 users you don't have?"

 Anyway…

-Back to reasons HTML is still around…ummmmm…oh…right…there wouldn't be an internet UI without it.
+Back to reasons HTML is still around…ummmmm…oh…right…there wouldn't be an internet [.UI](user interface) without it.

-There also wouldn't be the Apple UI, it uses XML too.
+There also wouldn't be the Apple UI, it uses [.XML](eXtensible Markup Language) too.
 There wouldn't be the Android UI.
 There wouldn't be SVG.
 There wouldn't be NativeScript.
 There wouldn't be a lot of stuff when it comes to user interfaces without HTML and all of its XML-based cousins.
 What we don't like is writing it.
-That's why no one knows this is the case…we've put layers of abstraction and technology over it to try and hide it and make it so people don't have to write (MS Frontpage 2000, baby, that's what I used).
-Unfortunately, they still kinda suck, almost 20 years later.
+That's why no one celebrates or knows most UIs are XML-based; we've put layers of abstraction and technology over it to try and hide it so people won’t have to write it (MS Frontpage 2000, baby, that's what I used back in the day).

+Unfortunately, tools that write it for you still kinda suck, almost 20 years later.
 Therefore, if you care about craftsmanship, you're still writing most of it by hand; or, your product has already incrementally scaled over the course of a decade, I'm looking at you Facebook.

-"You get it?
-Ogres have layers!"
-And HTML is the deepest layer when it comes to UI development for the web, and its parent XML, is the deepest layer for just about every UI you interact with.
+> You get it?
+Ogres have layers!

+HTML is the deepest layer when it comes to UI development for the web, and its parent XML, is the deepest layer for just about every UI you interact with.

 To beat the horse dead (too late), remember the constraint: